michaelehab/Football-Tactics-Hub/README.md

 npm i
 ```
 ### Creating the .env file
-Navigate to the `server` directory, make `.env` file and fill the required values, for example:
+Navigate to the `/server` directory, create the `.env` file and fill the required values, for example:
 ```
 JWT_SECRET="P3pERrHGia"
 JWT_EXPIRES_IN="2 days"